 BNSF Railway in federal multidistrict litigation regarding alleged price-fixing regarding fuel-surcharge pricing in the rail industry.

-Southern California Edison in complex-designated, mass tort litigation filed by over 100 plaintiffs claiming injuries based on exposure to stray voltage.
+Southern California Edison in obtaining summary judgment in complex-designated, mass tort litigation filed by over 100 plaintiffs claiming injuries based on exposure to stray voltage.

-Booth Ranches, LLC in a trial involving claims of breach of contract, breach of fiduciary duties, and fraud related to a property dispute.
+Booth Ranches, LLC in a trial successfully defeating claims of breach of contract, breach of fiduciary duties, and fraud related to a property dispute.

-Onyx Pharmaceuticals, Inc. in a complex-designated trial against insurance carriers for failure to cover an underlying securities settlement.
+Onyx Pharmaceuticals in a complex-designated trial against insurance carriers for failure to cover an underlying securities settlement.

 LG Electronics in federal multidistrict litigation in one of the largest antitrust cases in the country, involving claims of foreign price-fixing conduct.